k9w/instructions/how-to-switch-among-wifi-points.md

 ----

 Use ifconfig(8) to find out your wifi driver.
-This guide assumes you use the iwm(4) driver for Intel chipsets have all your SSIDs in /etc/hostname.iwm0 as described above.
+This guide assumes you use the iwm(4) driver for Intel chipsets and have all your SSIDs in /etc/hostname.iwm0 as described above.

 Start with all the SSIDs and wpakeys in /etc/hostname.iwm0 (if you have